 Spivak formed his own band in November, 1939 (financed by Glenn Miller) and, although his first orchestra failed within a year, his second attempt shortly after was more successful as he kept his band together until 1959.

-Charlie Spivak was first married to his vocalist, Irene Daye, in 1950 (formerly with Gene Krupa's Orchestra).
+Charlie Spivak was first married to Freda Braverman (Fritzi) in 1932.
+The marriage ended in divorce in 1947.
+He subsequently married his vocalist, Irene Daye, in 1950 (formerly with Gene Krupa's Orchestra).
 Irene died in 1971.
 In 1974 Spivak married Wilma H. “Dubby” Lambert, a local singer he met while playing at Ye Olde Fireplace restaurant in Greenville, S.C.
 Spivak passed away March 1, 1982.

 Charlie Spivak was a highly acclaimed trumpet player and well-known for his recording of “Star Dreams.”
 Spivak created his characteristic soft tone by playing with a mute, a device used to muffle the sound of his trumpet.
 In his later years he also played without the mute and was praised for this open trumpet tone as well.